CBSE Syllabus for Class 8 Science for Academic Year 2021-2022

-Students must refer to the syllabus every time whenever they study.
-It will help them in knowing the topics that they have to study.
+Students must refer to the syllabus each time they study.
+It will help them in developing a better understanding of the syllabus and the topics they have to concentrate on.

 Chapter 1: Crop Production and Management

 Chapter 8: Cell – Structure and Functions

 Chapter 10: Reaching the Age of Adolescence